 · Evaluation of the exam: excellent (90-100%), good (80-89%), satisfactory (70-79%), pass (60-69%), fail (<60%).

-· In case of partial exemption the document on it has to be presented.
+· In the case of partial exemption, the document on it must be presented.